-Humans are living longer – the average lifespan is around 30 years longer than it was a century ago.
-Moving into your 50s and 60s can raise questions such as what now or what next?
-How to make the most of these extra years?
+We are living longer.
+The average lifespan is around 30 years longer than it was a century ago.
+Moving into your fifties and sixties can raise questions such as what next?
+Or what now?
+How do you make the most of these extra years and sustain your wellbeing?

-The ‘encore career’ is a new phenomenon originating with the baby boomers, who are reinventing the concept of a retirement.
-It’s a second career in the second half of life.
+The ‘encore career’ is a second career in the second half of life.
 For some it’s about a need to keep earning in an era of insecure work and dwindling pensions.
-For others it is about finding a new meaning in life after getting off the treadmill.
-As life gets shorter, the need for meaning grows and this can be challenging when you quit the rat-race.
+For others it is about finding new meaning in life after quitting the rat race.
+Having a sense of purpose in life is one of the most important things for longevity and a healthy later life.
+As life gets shorter, the need for meaning grows and this can be challenging when you get off the treadmill.

-The Encore workshop explores how to find a sense of purpose for later life.
-Your strengths are the toolkit that you can draw on to move forward in a positive direction, whether that’s as an encore career, pursuing a passion or contributing to the greater good.
+Planning the Encore explores how to find a sense of purpose for later life.
+Your strengths are key – they offer you a toolkit to draw on to move forward in a positive direction, whether that’s pursuing a passion, using your latent skills in a new way or contributing to the greater good.

-- Have a better understanding of the ‘encore years’
+- A better understanding of the ‘encore years’

 - Explore your source of meaning in later life